Leveraging Multi-Modal Information to Enhance Dataset Distillation: Experiments

 \subsection{Comparison with state-of-the-art}

-We evaluate our proposed method on \(10\) subsets of the ImageNet-1K dataset and compare our results from both caption-based and mask-based methods to the state-of-the-art in Table~\ref{tab:imagenetsubset128}.

-\paragraph{Comparison of quantitative results.} To thoroughly evaluate the effectiveness of our proposed techniques, we assess two methods that integrate caption information and two methods that utilize mask-based feature learning in Table~\ref{tab:imagenetsubset128}.
-The caption concatenation (\textit{Cap Cat (DC)}) approach integrates caption features by concatenating them with visual features before the classification stage.
-This simple yet effective method improves performance by up to \(9\%\) (\(22.6\) vs. \(20.7\) on ImNet-Fruits) across all subsets, demonstrating the benefits of leveraging semantic information from text descriptions.
-The caption matching (\textit{Cap Match (DC)}) aligns captions features between real and synthetic images and achieves up to \(5\%\) improvement across all subsets, indicating the effectiveness of multi-modal feature alignment.
-The masked distribution matching (\textit{Masked DM (DC)}) masks out specific regions of both real and synthetic images, enforcing dataset distillation on object-centric features while reducing background noise.
-The results show an increase in performance of up to \(6\%\) (\(22.0\) vs. \(20.7\) on ImNet-Fruits) across all subsets, highlighting the effectiveness of masking in improving feature generalization.
-The masked gradient matching (\textit{Masked DC (DC)}) enhances dataset distillation by applying gradient matching between masked real and synthetic images.
-The method yields a performance gain of up to \(5\%\) across all subsets, demonstrating that targeted gradient updates improve model learning without unnecessary computation.
+Table~\ref{tab:imagenetsubset128} shows our results using both caption-based and mask-based methods compared to the state-of-the-art methods.
+We calculate the relative improvement as (B - A) / A. The caption concatenation (\textit{Cap Cat (DC)}) approach improves accuracy by \(9.18\%\) (\(22.6\) vs. \(20.7\)) on ImNet-Fruits subset, demonstrating the benefits of leveraging semantic information from text descriptions.
+The caption matching (\textit{Cap Match (DC)}) achieves up to \(5.22\%\) improvement across \(10\) subsets.
+The masked distribution matching (\textit{Masked DM (DC)}) shows an increase in performance of \(6.28\%\) (\(22.0\) vs. \(20.7\)) on ImNet-Fruits subset.
+The masked gradient matching (\textit{Masked DC (DC)}) yields a performance gain of up to \(5.44\%\) across all subsets.
+Our experimental results indicate that leveraging additional multi-modal information enhances dataset distillation performance.

-Our experimental results indicate that leveraging additional multi-modal information significantly enhances dataset distillation performance.
-Both caption-based methods and mask-based methods contribute to improvements, but in different ways: Caption-based methods improve semantic understanding by aligning high-level textual descriptions with visual representations, ensuring that the distilled dataset preserves rich species-level features.
-Mask-based methods enhance object discrimination by filtering out background noise and focusing on the most informative regions.
-These results validate the effectiveness of incorporating multi-modal data into dataset distillation, setting a new standard for improving scalability, efficiency, and performance in large-scale dataset distillation.